oigorholanda/oigorholanda/README.md

 </p>
 <br>

-- 🔭 I’m currently working on [Podlevar](https://github.com/oigorholanda/PodLevar-SPA)
+- 🔭 I’m currently working on [Podlevar](https://github.com/oigorholanda/PodLevar-SPA), a donation platform

 - 🌱 I’m currently learning **NestJS**

 - ⚡ Fun fact: I like music a lot 🎧, and it serves as my creative fuel, allowing me to stay focused and immersed in the development process for hours on end.

-- 📫 How to reach me: oigorholanda@gmail.com
+- 📫 How to reach me: **oigorholanda@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">